 6. Book the right airplane seats with a toddler.

 We strongly recommend you choose seats away from the toilets or areas like the bulkhead, where people congregate when they are tired of sitting.
-They’ll be talking loudly and your toddler will be distracted.
+They’ll be talking loudly and your toddler will be too distracted to sleep.